 Like most studies, this study is subject to some limitations.
-One such limitation pertains to the subjectivity embedded in the self-reported factors (e.g., Intended grade, prior IT Skill level) which are exposed to possible students' bias.
-Another limitation of this study is that the school is a public (statesupported) university; therefore, conclusions reached may not be applicable to private schools.
+One such limitation pertains to the subjectivity embedded in the self-reported factors (e.g., Intended grade, prior IT/IS Skill level, and communications skill level) which are exposed to possible students' bias.
+Another limitation of this study is that the school is a public (state-supported) university; therefore, conclusions reached may not be applicable to private schools.
 A suggestion in this area is to replicate the study at a private college or university in order to compare and to contrast the results, and thus, to add to the literature.
 A third limitation is that the study school is a commuter university and, therefore, conclusions reached may not be applicable to residential schools.
 A recommendation for future research is to replicate the study at a residential college or university to determine whether the results will be the same or will be different.